Updated in November 2017 to reflect changes in 'approved' ADR providers.

 These requirements will apply in addition to any information requirements already applicable to solicitors regarding redress.
 For example, the requirements set out by the SRA Code of Conduct.

-BIS has produced more detailed guidance for business on these changes.
+BEIS has produced guidance for business on these changes.
 For further information on the changes relating to the ODR portal, scroll down to the FAQs at the bottom of the BIS document.

 Yes.
 Clients have a right to complain to the Legal Ombudsman if you are unable to resolve a complaint through your first-tier complaints process.
 This right and your obligation to properly signpost clients to the Legal Ombudsman are unchanged.

 D. What should I do if I have already changed my client care information?